 Sleeper trains, they’re great, but can be hard work.
 But if I’m honest, while I may have had trouble actually sleeping on them in the past, the effort was worth it, as there’s nothing quite like waking up and watching the sunrise from a locomotive racing through an incredible landscape.
+A learned a trick a couple of months ago from a friend of mine on how to avoid long naps in the day which helps in falling asleep when night comes.
+Now, I am sometimes caught buying waklert online when things are a bit busy and I needed an extra boost of concentration.

 Travel by train is by far my favourite method of travel, I think I might have mentioned that before.
 I can quite happily plonk myself down in a window seat and watch the world go by for hours, all the while knowing that I won’t have to wait at a baggage carousel once I reach my destination, or need to wait in line at boarded control.
 I’ll also usually be a lot more comfortable on a train, as they generally afford more leg room than budget airlines.